swyxio/brain/A - Writing/tweet ideas.md

 - Zoom vs skype

+more than you ever thought youd want about the humble UUID

 learning directly proportional to skin in the game
 - learning just in case - ngmi - sloth
 - learning to keep up with peers - envy